AndiberishQA/Inventory-Management-System-Project/README.md

 Coverage: 34%
 # Inventory Management System Project
-This project involved the design and creation of an Inventory Management System.
+This project involved the design and creation of an Inventory Management System with which order, product and customer information can be aggregated and stored in a database..
 This system employs CRUD functionality to interact with a MySql database (either local or remote).
 Hence it can be run on a Google Cloud Platform instance, aswell as cmd line and within the Eclipse IDE itself.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.